maranite/Keylab88forBitwig/README.md

 # Keylab88forBitwig
 Controller script for using Arturia Keylab 88 with Bitwig 2.x

-Arturia's Keylab 88 has somewhat buggy firmware, and somewhere around firmware version 1.2.6 the Bitwig scripts stopped working.
-Bitwig then release v2.x where the Keylab controller was integrated into Bitwig as a Java extension, and things got even worse.
+Arturia's Keylab 88 has somewhat buggy firmware, and somewhere around firmware version 1.2.6 the Bitwig scripts stopped working because (from what I could tell) Arturia cocked-up the sysex identifiers for some of the controls, which caused Thomas Hezle's original script to address the controls incorrectly.
+When Bitwig released v2.0, the Keylab controller code got integrated into Bitwig as a Java extension, which made matters worse - Bitwig insisted on addressing the Keylab 88 controller with incorrect sysex messages.

-This project aims to address those issues, as well as provide a far deeper integration between the Keylab and Bitwig.
-There are several noteworthy features of this script that may influence whether or not you want to use it:
+This project aims to address these issues, as well as provide a far deeper integration between the Keylab and Bitwig.

+Noteworthy characteristics & features:

-1) It only works with Bitwig 2.x (or newer versions that support the level 2 controller API).
+1) Utilizes the v2 controller API (this means that tt only works with Bitwig 2.x), because...

-2) It does away with "BITWIG MODE" in favor of a 10 remote control pages, each page containing 8 knob assignments.
-3) It does away with "ARTURIA MODE", instead offering:
-    9 pages of freely assignable user controls, each page consisting of 10 knobs.
+2) Deep integration with Bitwig's browsing experience.
+   You can launch and complete your browsing from the Keylab, without touching the mouse or computer keyboard.

+3) No more "BITWIG MODE" and "ARTURIA MODE".
+   These modes where a somewhat awkward nod to the Analogue Lab software, at the expense of a great overall Bitwig experience.
+   They are replaced with 5 modes:
+   * Arranger Mode			- Buttons and Knobs mapped to functions relevant to the arranger layout.
+   * Mix Mode				- Buttons and Knobs mapped to functions relevant to the mixer layout.
+   * Edit Mode				- Buttons and Knobs mapped to functions relevant to the note edit layout.
+   * Remote Control Mode    - 80 controls (10 pages x 8 knobs) map to the remote control pages of the selected device.
+   * User Control Mode      - 72 controls (9 pages x 8 knobs) mappable to anything you assign them to.
-    1 page of 10 MIDI CC controls.
-Different CC messages are used for inc/dec knob turns.
+							  1 page x 10 knobs send different MIDI CC for inc/dec knob turns, for VST midi-mapping.

-4) The stop button can be used to tempo tab when the transport is not playing.
+4) Stop button = Tempo tap (when transport is stopped).

-5) The faders are hard-coded to the first 9 banks.
+5) Faders are hard-coded to the first 9 banks.
    This might be a deal-breaker for some folks, but it's what I prefer.
-6) Keylab Pads can be set to Clip Launcher mode or Drumpad mode, where the pads can be locked to a drumpad track.

 If you would like to contribute, please contact me on maranite at gmail.